lob/generate-changelog/README.md

 And `category` can be anything of your choice.
 If you use a type not found in the list (but it still follows the same format of the message), it'll be grouped under `other`.

+### Configuration

+You can set custom types by passing configuration object with `types` property.
+Configuration can be set via either:
+- A `.generate-changelogrc` file, written in YAML or JSON, with optional extensions: `.yaml`/`.yml`/`.json`/`.js`
+- A `generate-changelog.config.js` file that exports an object
+- A `generate-changelog` key in the project's `package.json` file

 ### CLI

 You can run this module as a CLI app that prepends the new logs to a file (recommended):